 Nursing Homes

-In general, respiratory therapists who work in nursing homes provide care for a population of elderly patients with chronic cardiopulmonary conditions, such as COPD or emphysema.
+Respiratory therapists who work in nursing homes typically provide care for a population of elderly patients with chronic cardiopulmonary conditions, such as COPD or emphysema.

 Rehabilitation Centers